Jarred-Sumner/decky/README.md

 }
 ```

 To the bundler, there are no decorators.
-This adds 0 to your bundle size.
+They're removed at build-time.

 ```ts
 export class Person {